+'''

 :BadNews.denotes mail.new wardens, :Subject=>'Problem with phase'

+'''

 - 3. Save the file. - 4.
-Check the mission using the new phasecfg.rb file for syntax errors.
+Check the mission using the new phasecfq.rb file for syntax errors.

-To add an email recipient for all phases based on the same protocol
+To add or remove an email recipient for all phases based on the same protocol